-- a) PRODUCT DEVELOPMENT: BiH does not produce GE crops, and there are no GE crops under development in BiH. - b) COMMERCIAL PRODUCTION: There is no commercial production of GE plants in BiH. - c) EXPORTS: BiH does not export GE plants or products thereof. - d) IMPORTS: Genetically engineered products may be imported, following the passage of the amended regulation of 2015, but they must first be approved by the Food Safety Agency (FSA).
+- a) RESEARCH AND PRODUCT DEVELOPMENT: BiH does not produce GE crops, and there are no GE crops being researched or under development in BiH. - b) COMMERCIAL PRODUCTION: There is no commercial production of GE plants in BiH. - c) EXPORTS: BiH does not export GE plants or products thereof. - d) IMPORTS: Genetically engineered products may be imported, following the passage of the amended regulation of 2015 (the "Bylaw on the Conditions and Procedures for Issuance of Approvals for Placing GMO" Food and Feed on the BiH Market for the First Time and the Conditions Regarding their Traceability and Labeling), but they must first be approved by the Food Safety Agency (FSA).